What Is CQB? Meaning, Tactics & Room Clearing Guide (Airsoft 2026)

-CQB, short for Close Quarters Battle, is the most intense and fast-paced game mode in airsoft.
-Locking eyes with an opponent in a narrow hallway, making split-second decisions around a corner, the adrenaline rush of breaching through a doorway—these are the unique experiences that CQB delivers to players.
+CQB — short for Close Quarters Battle — is the most intense and fast-paced game mode in airsoft.
+Locking eyes with an opponent in a narrow hallway, the split-second decision around a corner, the adrenaline rush of breaching through a doorway — these are what CQB delivers and nothing else in airsoft does.

 What is CQB?
 From Military Concept to Airsoft